woywoy123/AnalysisG/README.md

 def ParticleProxy(self, File)
 ```
 ##### Description:
-A function that creates a string to variable mapping given a file object, that contains an opened ROOT file (i.e. branch to variable assignment).
+A function, which routes a given branch variable to the associated object and assigns the object attribute the value of the routed branch (i.e. branch to variable assignment).
+The `File` argument requires a `File` object to be given.
 ##### Affected Internal Variables:
 - `BrokenEvent`: is set to `True` if an error occurs during value reading (caused by missing branch etc.).
-- `Branches`: State change of branch strings expected in given ROOT file are saved in a list used for later compilation.
+- `Branches`: The list is updated via an inherited function called `ListAttributes`.
+This function updates the branch strings expected to be found in a specified ROOT file.
-- `TruthJets`: Dictionaries are used to map ROOT truthjet branch strings and their values.
+- `TruthJets`: A dictionary used to map ROOT truthjet branch strings with associated values.
-- `Jets`: Dictionaries are used to map ROOT jet branch strings and their values.
+- `Jets`: A dictionary used to map ROOT jet branch strings with associated values.
-- `Electrons`: Dictionaries are used to map ROOT electron branch strings and their values.
+- `Electrons`: A dictionary used to map ROOT electron branch strings with associated values.
-- `Muons`: Dictionaries are used to map ROOT muons branch strings and their values.
+- `Muons`: A dictionary used to map ROOT muons branch strings with associated values.
-- `TruthChildren`: Dictionaries are used to map ROOT truth_children branch strings and their values.
+- `TruthChildren`: A dictionary used to map ROOT truth_children branch strings with associated values.
-- `TruthChildren_init`: Dictionaries are used to map ROOT truth_children_init branch strings and their values.
+- `TruthChildren_init`: A dictionary used to map ROOT truth_children_init branch strings with associated values.
-- `TruthTops`: Dictionaries are used to map ROOT truth_top branch strings and their values.
+- `TruthTops`: A dictionary used to map ROOT truth_top branch strings with associated values.
 - `runNumber`, `eventNumber`, `mu`, `met`, `mu_actual`, `phi`, `iter`: String values are updated with ROOT and other values.

 ```python